NVIDIA/NVFlare/examples/hello-world/ml-to-fl/tf/README.md

 ```

 If you possess more GPUs than clients, a good strategy is to run one client on each GPU.
-This can be achieved using the `-gpu` argument during simulation, e.g. `nvflare simulator -n 2 -gpu 0,1 [job]`
+This can be achieved using the `-gpu` argument during simulation, e.g., `nvflare simulator -n 2 -gpu 0,1 [job]`.

 ## Transform CIFAR10 TensorFlow training code to FL with NVFLARE Client API